 Board of Directors

 Julie Slowiak received her Ph.D. in Behavior Analysis with an emphasis in organizational behavior management (OBM) from Western Michigan University in 2008.
 Dr. Slowiak is currently an Associate Professor of Psychology at the University of Minnesota Duluth.
 She teaches undergraduate courses in learning and behavior, applied behavior analysis, OBM, and statistics, as well as graduate courses in organizational systems analysis, training and development, and worker wellbeing.
 Dr. Slowiak is the Founder of InJewel LLC, a values-focused coaching and consulting company.
-She is a doctoral-level Board Certified Behavior Analyst and a Certified Sports Psychology Coach.
+She is a doctoral-level Board Certified Behavior Analyst.

 Julie's research blends her training in applied behavior analysis and organizational behavior management with topics studied in the fields of occupational health psychology, industrial/organizational psychology, and applied sports psychology.
 In general, Julie is interested in the behavioral processes underlying athletic performance, the integration of Acceptance and Commitment Training (ACT) to health, behavior, and human performance coaching, healthy lifestyle behavior change, performance management and improvement, and behavior-based and values-focused coaching.